 Laalou: The main CCCL building is set in 19th Century building in the old Medina of Rabat.
 The building was bought and refurbished in 2000 and counts offices, classrooms, a large conference room, a cafeteria and a panoramic terrace.
 The classrooms, conference room and hall are available for rental.

-Legza: This site includes classrooms, conference rooms, offices, a terrace and the CCCL library.
+Legza: This site includes classrooms, conference rooms, offices, a terrace and is connected to the private Will Rollman library.

 Dar El Mamoun: This is the latest CCCL acquisition.
 It is under construction and includes conference rooms.

 We offer free Wi-fi for our guests and participants in all our facilities.